Bilateral Orthotopic Lung Transplant - Bone Marrow Transplant (BOLT-BMT)

 Experimental: CD3/CD19 neg allogeneic BMT

-All participants will receive a double lung transplant followed by a bone marrow (hematopoietic stem cells) transplant.
+Participants may receive a double lung transplant followed by a bone marrow (hematopoietic stem cells) transplant, if a partially HLA-matched organ offer is accepted.
 The lungs and allogeneic hematopoietic stem cells will be from the same partially HLA-matched cadaveric donor.
-Prior to transplantation, the marrow will be negatively selected for CD3/CD19 using a CliniMACS® depletion device.
+Prior to marrow transplantation, the marrow will be negatively selected for CD3/CD19 using a CliniMACS® depletion device.

-Negative selection for CD3/CD19 will be performed on a CliniMACS® depletion device within 36 hours of collection and given at time no less than 8 weeks post lung transplant.
+Negative selection for CD3/CD19 will be performed on a CliniMACS® depletion device within 36 hours of collection, and cryopreserved for later marrow transplantation.
+BMT conditioning and transplantation will start at least 8 weeks or more post lung transplant - once the participant is clinically judged suitable to undergo BMT conditioning and transplantion.

 Other Names: